Hikutaatti/hikutaatti.github.io/README.md

 ![Here is a brown frog to brighten your day!](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTc4V1zVZ4JIwHYdXvK3FBD2XiA0ess_vmuWw&s)

-- [ ] We should add a live messagin section...
+- [ ] We should add a live messaging section...
 - [ ] Is this a proper website yet?
 - [x] Atleast we have a cute frog :+1: